East London Information | Conference Venues East London | Conference Centres | Conferences East London

 East London History

-A British fort, Fort Glamorgan, was built at the site of the city in 1847, and annexed to the Cape Colony that same year.
+A British fort, Fort Glamorgan, was built at the site of the city in 1847 and annexed to the Cape Colony that same year.
 Three villages grew around the fort, and were eventually combined to form the town of East London, which was elevated to city status in 1914.

 During the early to mid-1800 Frontier wars, East London served as a supply port to service the military headquarters at nearby King William’s Town.
 With later development of the port came the settlement of permanent residents, including German settlers, most of whom were bachelors.
-In 1857 the British Government took pity on them and a cargo of 157 Irish girls arrived to help lift morale.
+In 1857, the British Government took pity on them, and a cargo of 157 Irish girls arrived to help lift morale.

 The existing port, in the mouth of the Buffalo River, adjoining the Indian Ocean, has been operating since 1870.
-The advent of the railway on the east bank in 1876 added momentum to ongoing development of the area into today’s thriving city of East London.
+The advent of the railway on the east bank in 1876 added momentum to the ongoing development of the area into today’s thriving city of East London.

-The unusual double Decker Bridge over the Buffalo River was completed in 1935 and to this day, is the only bridge of its type in South Africa.
-Modern day attractions include the East London Museum housing the coelacanth, a prehistoric fish, thought to be extinct, discovered live there by fishermen in 1938, and numerous memorial statues.
+The unusual double Decker Bridge over the Buffalo River was completed in 1935 and to this day, is the only bridge of its kind in South Africa.
+Modern day attractions include the East London Museum housing the coelacanth, a prehistoric fish, thought to be extinct, discovered live there by fishermen in 1938, and several memorial statues.
 The city is well-known as a surfing mecca, and its beaches are among the best in the country.

 In 1959, the Prince George Circuit race circuit opened; it hosted three Formula One South African Grand Prix races in the 1960s.
 In 2000, East London became part of the municipality of Buffalo City, also consisting of King William's Town and Bhisho.